hazelkimhyejin/LATESTSPARKLYWORDLE/README.md

 ##Future Developments##<br/>

 ##Summary##<br/>
-Building HAZELSSPARKLYWORDLE has enabled me to put my understanding of the Javascript language, HTML and CSS skills.
+Building HAZELSSPARKLYWORDLE has proven to be an incredibly enriching experience which enables me to put my understanding of the Javascript language, HTML and CSS skills.

 ##Credits##<br/>
 Cousin-in-law: @nicchoo96